Save tons of money and keep yourself and your family away from harsh chemicals and dyes. Sound good? It’s quick and easy.

 Essential oil ideas:

-Lavender, Sweet orange, or Tea tree.
+Lavender, Sweet Orange, or Lemon.
 Choose a fragrance that you like.
 Be mindful of allergies when it comes to added an essential oil.

 Are you having issues the consistency of the soap?
 I did too.
 It’s supposed be a gel, but even if it’s a little chunky or runny, that’s ok.
 Don’t worry about the texture.
 It still does the job and gets your clothes clean.
 I do suggest shaking it (a LOT) before you use it.